vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/guide/page-info.md

 `pageInfo` accepts an array of strings, which you should fill in a group of items.
 The order of you fill is the order in which the items are displayed.

-The available values and related page infomation are as follows:
+The available values and related page information are as follows:

 | Value            | PageInfo               | Related Fontmatter property        |
 | ---------------- | ---------------------- | ---------------------------------- |